egkristi/scripts/docs/MKDOCS_SERVER.md

 # MkDocs Server Helper

-This document describes the helper script at `sbin/mkdocs-serve`, a robust wrapper for running a local MkDocs development server.
+This document describes the helper script at `sbin/mkdocs-server`, a robust wrapper for running a local MkDocs development server.

 ## Overview

-`mkdocs-serve` helps you:
+`mkdocs-server` helps you:

 - Ensure MkDocs is installed (optionally auto-install via `uv add`).
 - Ensure a valid MkDocs project structure exists (create a minimal `mkdocs.yml` and `docs/index.md` if necessary).